Is Your Protein Powder Messing With Your Hormones? An Expert Explains

-Found in our skin, cartilage, tendons, bones, ligaments, blood vessels, and more, this protein is responsible and needed for a healthy metabolism as well as our own collagen production.
+You really can't go wrong with collagen since most people can tolerate it well and it contains important collagen subtypes found in our own bodies, generally giving it a minimal, if any, effect on hormones.
+Its increased bioavailability is also a plus.* It's naturally found in our skin, cartilage, tendons, bones, ligaments, blood vessels, and more and is responsible and needed for a healthy metabolism as well as our own collagen production.
 It is comprised of three amino acids: proline, glycine, and hydroxyproline.
-Your body produces all three but not enough to be beneficial, so supplementation through diet is important.
-Our bodies need about 15 grams of glycine a day—but the average person typically consumes only about three.
+Your body produces all three but not enough to be beneficial, so supplementation (via powder or diet) is important.* Our bodies need about 15 grams of glycine a day—but the average person typically consumes only about three.
 You can get collagen in a few different forms all containing different subtypes of collagen:

 - Chicken collagen: This contains Type II collagen found in chicken bones and cartilage.